LETTERS OF ADMINISTRATION

 In circumstances where the deceased died without a Will, the assets are distributed according to the formula provided in Section 14 of the Administration Act 1903 (WA).
 Sometimes the formula results in beneficiaries of the deceased being disappointed and disgruntled.

-If any of these circumstances apply to you, and you would like to discuss your matter with a qualified Lawyer in this area, please contact us.
+If any of these circumstances apply to you, and you would like to discuss your matter with an experienced Lawyer in this area of law, please contact us.